chanzlee/resort-website/README.md

 ## Support and contact details

-_Contact me at yasudamel@gmail.com for any issues arose._
+_Contact chanethanlee@gmail.com or yasudamel@gmail.com for any issues arose._

 ## Technologies Used